MrLong1995/PowerBI-Business-Intelligence-Portfolio/README.md

 Business Intelligence Portfolio built with Power BI, SQL and DAX.
 # 📊 Power BI Business Intelligence Portfolio

-A collection of Business Intelligence dashboards developed with Power BI to support business monitoring and data-driven decision making.
+A portfolio of real-world Business Intelligence solutions built with Power BI for business operations, sales, marketing and performance analysis.
 > **Note:** All dashboards use anonymized and scaled data for portfolio purposes.
 Business logic, visualizations and KPIs remain representative of the original solutions.

 ---